When Ideally daily, but at least weekly, depending on requirements. Your audit policy should be based on amount

 Audit logs provide an independent review and examination of records and activities to assess the adequacy of system controls, ensure compliance with established policies and operational procedures, and recommend necessary changes in controls, policies or procedures.
 Audit logs also provide a good way to determine if and how attacks take place and act as a key security and system administration tool for performance, which affects the "availability of service" security tenet.
 However, audit logs don't perform real-time intrusion detection and notification.

-Generally, you can audit logon events, object access, policy change, privilege use, process tracking, system
+Generally, you can audit logon events, object access, policy change, privilege use, process tracking, system events, system startup and shutdown and audit account management.

 No matter what events you audit, the record should at least contain: records of each action, together with trace or identification parameters; connection start and end times; and association of network activities with corresponding user audit trails.
 The audit trail should be backed up daily and stored separately.
 It's helpful to retain an online audit trail for at least 24 hours, and it's a good practice to keep all offline audit trail data on magnetic media for at least one year (or longer as specified by your policy).
 Keeping audit data for a specified period of time ensures that any events discovered during one time period can be traced to their origins in another time period, and investigations into security incidents can provide the best information possible to reconstruct the entire series of events.